Ecology Surveys

 - Local authorities insist on it

-- Sites are within or near protected sites, such as LNRs, SACs, SPAs, SSSIs or Ramsar sites
+- Sites are within or near protected sites, such as Local Nature Recovery Sites (LNRSs), Special Areas of Conservation (SAC), Special Protection Areas (SPAs), Sites of Special Scientific Interest (SSSI) or Ramsar sites

 - Sites are near protected habitats, such as ecological features listed in the UK Biodiversity Action Plan (UKBAP)